NM-TAFE/civ-ipriot-in-class-demos/week13/lesson.md

 ### Testing for exceptions

 Sometimes you want to test that a function or method raises an exception.
 You can do this with the `assertRaises` method.
 This method takes the exception you expect to be raised and the function you want to test.
-Because the function should raise an exception, we can't just call it because it will, well raise an exception, we need to either create a safe context for the exception to be raise in, or use a `with` statement.
+Because the function should raise an exception, we can't just call it because it will, well raise an exception, we need to either create a safe context for the exception to be raise in (`with`), or pass the function/method and its arguments as parameters to the `assertRaises` method.

 Consider: